 Revenue by Segment

-The following pie chart illustrates Charter Communications, Inc.’s revenue distribution by segment for the fiscal year ending December 31, 2024.
+The following chart illustrates Charter Communications, Inc.’s revenue segmentation for the fiscal year 2024, highlighting the distribution across various segments.

 revenue by segment